SteelCompendium/data-md-dse/Bestiary/Lizardfolk Scaletooth.md

   t2: 5 damage; slide 2; M2 grappled
   effects:
   - name: Effect
     effect: 'The scaletooth needs their tail to use this ability.
-The scaletooth can’t grapple more than one creature or object with this ability. '
+The scaletooth can''t grapple more than one creature or object with this ability. '

 ```